 You must have the following to publish hosted layers:

-If the option to publish is not available, check with your portal administrator to determine whether your portal has a hosting server and confirm that you have privileges to publish hosted layers.
+If the option to publish is not available, check with your organization administrator to determine whether your ArcGIS Enterprise portal has a hosting server and confirm that you have privileges to publish hosted layers.

 Types of hosted layers